Addae-Pk/Deep-Q-NN-Snake-Apple/README.md

 # Deep-Reinforcement-Learning-QDN-Snake-Apple
-MLSMM2154 : Project part 2.2  [Snake Game with Deep Q-Network(DQN)]
+ [Snake Game with Deep Q-Network(DQN)]

-In this part of the project, I designed a  Snake and apple game that has an AI agent that aims to learn and solve the Snake and Apple game using the Deep Q-Network (DQN).
-This RL algorithm was choosed to deepen our use and implementation of the Q-learning method.
+RL project, with a designed Snake and apple game that has an AI agent that trys to learn & solve the  game using the Deep Q-Network (DQN).